Manuchihr III of Shirvan: Name

-During this period in Shirvanshah historiography, the names and family ties of the Shirvanshahs become exceedingly convoluted and uncertain, with the 17th-century Ottoman historian Munejjim-bashi (died 1702) only providing a incomplete of them, starting with Manuchihr, whom he calls "Shah Manuchihr ibn Kasran".
+Although he was described as Manuchihr II by researchers like Hadi Hasan, Vladimir Minorsky and Dickran Kouymjian, he was third person carrying this name, following his uncle Manuchihr II (1096-1106) and great-great-uncle Manuchihr I (1027-1034).
+During this period in Shirvanshah historiography, the names and family ties of the Shirvanshahs become exceedingly convoluted and uncertain, with the 17th-century Ottoman historian Munejjim-bashi (died 1702) only providing an incomplete of them, starting with Manuchihr, whom he calls "Shah Manuchihr ibn Kasran", Kasran being a version of Kisra.
 Sources now start referring to the ruling Yazidi family as the "Kasranids" or "Khaqanids".
 Besides using the title of Shirvanshah, Manuchihr III also used the title of Khaqan-e Kabir ("Great Khan"), which was the inspiration behind the takhallus (pen name) of his eulogist, Khaqani.
+He described shah's full title as Abul-Hayja Fakhrud-Din Malik Manuchihr b.
+Afridun.
+Among other titles, Khaqani also described him as "Naib of Tengri".